rajatkb/Planner/README.md

 ##### Algorithms & DS

 * Algorithms Specialization
   Yup i kept it hanging on the side for a while.
-Plus I need to revise a lot for my GATE preps.
-So more the algorithm merier it is.

 ##### Machine Learning